CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 ![alt text](../images/02-create_cluster.png "Create our Machine Learning Compute cluster for training")

-The cluster VMs will take a few minutes to spin up.
+The cluster VM(s) will take a few minutes to spin up.

 In the last challenge, we had all our code in our Jupyter Notebook.
 Since we're training remotely now, our Machine Learning Compute cluster needs to somehow get the Python code for reading the data and training our model.
 Hence, we create a `scripts` folder and put our training Python code in it: